Who We Are

 First Nepali Church of Tucson

 We are excited about the work the Lord is doing in the life of our church.
-Our membership is growing, a new High School ministry is off and running, and our Welcome Center is in the works.
+Our membership is growing, a new High School ministry is off and running, and our Welcome Center continues to evolve.
 As projects are planned and executed, we commit to taking next steps in the Lord's plans for Rincon.
 Come and be a part of what the Lord is doing!